-This is a very important question, and often requires a detailed answer with a real-life situation.
-This helps the employer determine how flexible, accommodating and influential your personality is and what you do when a conflict arises.
+This is an important question and often requires a detailed answer to a real-life situation.
+This helps the employer determine how flexible, accommodating, and influential your personality is and what you do when a conflict arises.

-Tip #1: Always answer in a manner that shows that you seek to understand the people, listen to them and then come to a conclusion.
+Tip #1: Always answer in a manner that shows that you seek to understand the people, listen to them, and then conclude.

 Tip #2: Keep it positive and highlight your persuasive tactics.

 “At my last job, there was a big debate among two of our executives on selecting one of the two companies who wanted to work with us.
-One of the companies was more well-known and budget-friendly, while the other was less known, costlier but it would get our job done in the long run.
+One of the companies was more well-known and budget-friendly, while the other was less known and costlier, but it would get our job done in the long run.
 One of the executives wanted our company to work with the famous one, and the other wanted to work with the less-known company.
-Things got heated pretty quick, and I had to step in, call in a lunch break.
+Things got heated pretty quick, and I had to step in and call in a lunch break.

-When I saw that both the parties had calmed down over a cup of coffee, I brought the situation up again and had both the executives make their arguments one by one, listed down both the benefits on a white board across from each other –and let them decide.
+When I saw that both the parties had calmed down over a cup of coffee, I brought the situation up again.
+I had both the executives make their arguments one by one, listed down the benefits on a whiteboard across from each other –and let them decide.

 3. How Do You Deal With Rude Clients?

-Tip #1: Make sure that the answer that you provide is well-thought and well-constructed.
+Tip #1: Make sure that the answer you provide is well-thought and well-constructed.

-Tip #2: Avoid using cynical or indifferent words, or a harsh language.
+Tip #2: Avoid using cynical or different words or harsh language.

 Tip #3: Try to showcase your leadership, communication, and attentiveness to the customer as much as possible.

-Tip #4: Don’t just say any vague sentences, try to be precise and give real-life examples.
+Tip #4: Don’t just say vague sentences.
+Try to be precise and give real-life examples.